bastianseura/sales-etl-pipeline/README.md

 ---

-## Security
+## Skills Demonstrated

-Credentials, proprietary business information and production datasets are not included in this repository.

-Authentication is handled through environment variables and sensitive data has been excluded from version control.
+* ETL Design
+* Data Extraction
+* Web Scraping
+* Data Validation
+* Data Cleaning
+* Data Quality Control
+* Python Automation
+* Pandas
+* Selenium
+* Excel Processing
+* Business Data Preparation

 ---

-## Repository Scope

-This repository focuses exclusively on the ETL process required to build a reliable sales dataset.

-Business analytics, dashboard development and predictive modeling are intentionally maintained as separate projects that consume the final dataset generated by this pipeline.

----

-## Future Applications
+## Output

+The final output of this project is a validated sales dataset containing:

+* Product-level sales transactions
+* Active sales documents only
+* Consolidated historical records
+* Standardized structure for analysis

-The resulting dataset can be used for:
+The resulting dataset can be used as a foundation for:

 * Power BI dashboards
+* KPI reporting
 * Customer analytics
 * Product analytics
-* Revenue reporting
+* Revenue analysis
-* Demand forecasting
+* Forecasting projects
-* Machine learning projects
+* Machine learning applications

+---

+## Security and Privacy

+Credentials, proprietary business information and production datasets are not included in this repository.

+Authentication is handled through environment variables and sensitive business data has been excluded from version control.

+---

+## Repository Scope

+This repository focuses exclusively on the ETL process required to create a reliable sales dataset.

+Business analytics, dashboard development and predictive modeling are maintained as separate projects that consume the dataset generated by this pipeline.